 United Airlines aggressively cutting workforce

 United Airlines has been by far the most aggressive of the “big three” US airlines when it comes to making it clear that layoffs are imminent.
-While the situation is obviously terrible right now, the contrast between the messaging at American and United has been interesting.
+While the situation is obviously terrible right now, the contrast between the messaging at American and United has been interesting (in the meantime American has also revealed plans to lay off 30% of management staff).

 With the government funding that United Airlines received through the CARES Act, the company can’t lay off any employees prior to October 1, 2020.
 However, the airline can incentivize employees to accept a voluntary separation package.
 Along those lines, the airline has just made an interesting offer to management & administration (M&A) employees.